{{ summaryHeading }}

 What should I do when Conversion Messages shows warnings?

-Read the warning detail and action column before copying the output.
-Warnings often point to cleanup, image handling, style mapping, or source formatting that needs a manual comparison with the original document.
+Read the detail and action columns before copying output.
+Warnings usually point to cleanup, image handling, style mapping, package inspection, or source formatting that needs comparison with the original DOCX.

-Use it when a DOCX appears damaged or package evidence looks suspicious.
-It validates CRC values during inspection, which can be slower on large documents.
+Turn it on when the DOCX appears damaged, output is unexpectedly empty, or package evidence looks suspicious.
+It validates CRC values during package inspection and can slow conversion for larger documents.

 Glossary: